Student-Advisor agreement

 It is the advisor’s responsibility to

-Facilitate the Student’s intellectual growth and contribution to a field of knowledge; assist the Student in developing their research interests and help them modify the program when unforeseen problems arise;
+1. Facilitate the Student’s intellectual growth; assist the Student in developing their research interests and help them modify the project when unforeseen problems arise;

-Ensure that the Student’s dissertation project is suitably aligned with the educational programme objectives and manageable in the time allocated;
+2. Ensure that the Student’s dissertation project is aligned with the educational programme objectives and manageable in the time allocated;

 Publishing work